benfielding74/apprentice-portfolio/content/posts/hack-4235/index.md

 #### Task

-In order to standardize the configuration, utilize consul templates to configure application within the `terraform-aws-jenkins` module.
+In order to standardize the configuration, consul templates should be used to configure the application within the `terraform-aws-jenkins` module.

 #### Action